yackermann/awesome-webauthn/README.md

 ## Books
  - [Getting started with WebAuthn](https://my-transistor.booth.pm/items/1157260) - コミックマーケット95で頒布した同人誌「Getting started with WebAuthn」の電子版(PDF)です。
  - [Password authentication for web and mobile apps](https://dchest.com/authbook/) - A book by Dmitry Chestnykh @dchest about authentication on web and mobile.
 Talks in depth about correct password authenticatoin, and additionally introduces to FIDO2/Webauthn

+## Blogs
+- [Passkeys: FIDO’s new mission to completely remove passwords](https://mojoauth.com/blog/passkeys-fido-new-mission-to-remove-passwords/) - A blog explaining what is passkey, how it works and how secure passkeys are.

  ## Other
  - [Adam Powers: WebAuthn Logos](https://github.com/apowers313/webauthn-logos) - An awesome logos by Adam Powers